ObserveRTC/schemas/npm-lib/README.md

-timestamp (**Mandatory**) | The timestamp when the corresponded data is generated for the report (UTC Epoch in ms) mediaUnitId | The media unit id the report belongs to marker | The marker the originated sample is reported with sfuId | The id of the Sfu callId | The callId the event belongs to clientId | The generated unique identifier of the client peerConnectionId | The unique identifier of the peer connection type | The type of the meta data reported for the peer connection payload | The payload for the metadata reported for the peeer connection
+timestamp (**Mandatory**) | The timestamp when the corresponded data is generated for the report (UTC Epoch in ms) mediaUnitId | The media unit id the report belongs to marker | The marker the originated sample is reported with sfuId | The generated unique identifier of the SFU callId | The callId the event belongs to transportId | SFU provided transport identifier mediaStreamId | Unique identifier of the SFU stream id the rtp pad belongs to mediaSinkId | Unique identifier of the SFU stream id the rtp pad belongs to sctpStreamId | Unique identifier of the SCTP stream the event is related to rtpPadId | Unique identifier of the Sfu Pad the event is related to type | The type of the meta data reported for the peer connection payload | The payload for the metadata reported for the peeer connection